Javadyakuza/TIP3-Docs/Deployments/Contracts/MultiWalletTIP3.md

       amount: String(20 * 10 ** 9),
       bounce: false, // It is important to set 'bounce' to false
       // to ensure funds remain in the contract.
+      // if true "no data" exception will be raised
       stateInit: stateInit.stateInit,
     });

     console.log('Fund sent to the Calculated address !');

-    // Create a contract instance
-    const multiWalletTip3Contract: Contract<tip3Artifacts.FactorySource['MultiWalletTIP3']> =
+    // Create a instance from the multi wallet contract const multiWalletTip3Contract: Contract<tip3Artifacts.FactorySource['MultiWalletTIP3']> =
       new provider.Contract(multiWalletTip3Abi, expectedAddress);

     console.log('Sending stateInit to the Calculated address ...');

-    // Call the contract constructor
-    const { transaction: deployRes } = await multiWalletTip3Contract.methods
+    // activating the contract by calling its constructor const { transaction: deployRes } = await multiWalletTip3Contract.methods
       .constructor({
         _walletCode: tokenWalletArtifacts.code,